- Base-Breaking Character: Anyone in the main trio:

 - Memetic Mutation: 2 beers 4 Shishio.
 Explanation

-- The Scrappy: Shishio is very popular in school because of his status as the Cool Teacher, but he's sort of The Scrappy in various parts of the fandom.
+- Shishio is very popular in school because of his status as the Cool Teacher, but he's sort of The Scrappy in various parts of the fandom.
 This is lampshaded in the crossover with Heroine Shikkaku (drawn for Margaret's 50th anniversary) where Hatori mentions that Mika Yamamori's family and assistants unanimously hate him.
 This leads to many Ron the Death Eater moments, with extreme Mamura fans accusing Shishio of being the cause of every problem in the series.

 - Tsubomi isn't a well liked character in the fandom either.